apache/flink-statefun/docs/getting-started/walkthrough.md

 ## Persistence

-:ref:`Persisted value <persisted-value>` is a special data type that enables stateful functions to maintain fault-tolerant state scoped to their identifiers, so that each instance of a function can track state independently.
+[Persisted value]({{ site.baseurl }}/sdk/java.html#persistence) is a special data type that enables stateful functions to maintain fault-tolerant state scoped to their identifiers, so that each instance of a function can track state independently.
 To “remember” information across multiple greeting messages, you then need to associate a persisted value field (``count``) to the Greet function.
 For each user, functions can now track how many times they have been seen.

 {% highlight java %}